 There are many classical texts on yoga.
 The process of yoga is dealt with even in the Vedic texts – Yoga Tatva Upanishad, Yoga Shika upanishad, Yoga Chudamani Upanishad, etc. to mention a few.

 But one has to understand that yoga is what is called a “prayoga sastra” or a practical science.
 It is more about techniques to evolve the human consciousness, rather than a mere philosophy.
 In that sense, it was Maharishi Patanjali who expounded the science of yoga in systematic way, in his Patanjali Yoga Sutras.

 Shavasana, the corpse pose is a yogic relaxation pose.
 The name comes from the sanskrit words Shava meaning “corpse” and Asana meaning “posture”.
 Shavasana is the simplest and the main relaxation pose used in yoga.
 It is usually performed at the beginning and at the end of yoga practices.

 Mayurasana or the Peacock yoga pose is one of the main asanas mentioned in the yogic text Hatha Yoga Pradeepika.
 In sanskrit, ‘Mayura’ means peacock and ‘asana’ means pose.
 Mayurasana or the peacock pose is a difficult asana for beginners.
 Yet with a little practice over few weeks, one can master this asana.
 All one needs is patience and perseverance.

 Chakrasana or the wheel pose is a backward bending yoga asana.
-Chakra in sanskrit means Wheel.
-In chakrasana, the final position looks like a wheel, hence the name.
-It gives great flexibility to the spine.
+Chakra in sanskrit means Wheel and Asana means a pose.
+In Chakrasana, the final position looks like a wheel, hence the name.
+Chakrasana gives great flexibility to the spine.